readium/readium.github.io/_pages/about/faq.md

 ## FAQs About the Readium SDK

-- Do I have to buy a commercial license to use the Readium SDK?
+- Do I have to obtain a commercial license to use the Readium SDK?

-It depends.
-If you are going to use the SDK for a non-commercial case, then you don’t need to get a commercial license as it is licensed under the user-friendly BSD license.
-HOWEVER, if you intend to build a commercial application then yes, you must obtain a commercial license as such usage is available only under the terms of the Gnu Affero license.
-You can find much more info on this here.
+No. Effective January, 2018 all Readium SDK software is permissively licensed free of charge under the 3-part BSD license and the previous fee-based Alternative License is not longer offered.
+Adopters are encouraged to help support Readium SDK development and maintenance by paying an optional annual support fee.
+Those parties paying support will receive priority attention from the Readium SDK team.

 - Does the SDK support DRM?